Olympic spirits flowing as athletes hit London's clubs

 “I‘m the one who said it would all be doom and gloom in the West End, but I have been proved wrong and I couldn’t be more delighted about that,” Lloyd-Webber told a British paper.

-Elsewhere in London bartenders have been busy channelling the Olympic spirit into cocktails.
+Elsewhere in London bartenders have been busy channeling the Olympic spirit into cocktails.

-The Ritz on Piccadilly has a 26 pound cocktail called United Dream with gin, a gingery liqueur, feijoa fruit and tonka beans, while The Savoy is serving Unity Punch in a silver teapot with gin, lemon juice, camomile tea, and some homemade lemon, sage syrup and celery bitters.
+The Ritz on Piccadilly has a 26 pound ($40) cocktail called United Dream with gin, a gingery liqueur, feijoa fruit and tonka beans, while The Savoy is serving Unity Punch in a silver teapot with gin, lemon juice, chamomile tea, and some homemade lemon, sage syrup and celery bitters.

 The Park Plaza Hotels & Resorts chain in London had devised five Olympic-themed cocktails on sale at its five London hotels called Out Of The Blue, Finishing Line, Off With A Bang, Roadrunner, and False Start.